-Seems that one of the most popular questions we get is what happens with my reverse mortgage and my home after death.
-After all, the reverse mortgage is intended to be the last loan that borrowers will ever need, so this is a question many Mature Americans and their heirs have on their minds.
-If they do get a reverse mortgage and it does enable them to live in their homes without paying a mortgage payment for the rest of their lives, what happens when they pass?
+It seems that one of the most popular questions we get is what happens with my reverse mortgage and my home after death.
+After all, the reverse mortgage is intended to be the last loan that borrowers will ever need, so this is a question many homeowners and their heirs have on their minds.
+If they do get a reverse mortgage and it does enable them to live in their homes without paying a mortgage payment for the rest of their lives, what happens after death?

 Firstly, to clarify one point, there are never any monthly payments of principal or interest due on a reverse mortgage.
 The loan accrues interest and other charges that are not due and payable until the last borrower permanently leaves the home (12 months or more).
 However, the borrowers are still responsible for payment of taxes and insurance and for the upkeep on their homes.

-Now that we have determined that a reverse mortgage is right for you, what does happen to the mortgage and the property after death?
-This is one of the areas in where it is similar to a forward or traditional mortgage in some ways, but slightly different in others.
+Now that we have determined that a reverse mortgage is right for you, what happens to the mortgage after death?
+This is one of the areas in where it is like a forward or traditional mortgage in some ways, but slightly different in others.
 Reverse mortgage borrowers own their homes, not the bank.
 Many believe that the home reverts to the bank upon the death of the last borrower, but that is not the case.

-Just as with a forward mortgage, reverse mortgage borrowers can sell their properties and move if they change their minds later and decide that this won’t be the last residence of their life and they can leave their homes to their heirs.
-Just as with a forward mortgage, the reverse mortgage must be paid off but all remaining equity stays with the borrowers or the borrowers’ heirs.
+Just as with a forward mortgage, homeowners can sell their properties and move if they change their minds later and decide that this won’t be the last residence of their life and they can leave their homes to their heirs.
+Just as with a forward mortgage, the reverse mortgage must be paid off, but all remaining equity stays with the heirs.
 The bank does not make the decision as to when you stay or leave you home and there is no prepayment penalty.